l-manoj/core-webapis/docs/Docker Networking.md

 - bridge n/ws are single host
 - bridge driver creates a 802.1d bridge device on the docker host
 - creating a bridge network is going to create a virtual switch or virtual bridge on the docker host
-- vswitch is kerner feature on linux that is mature/stable and fast
+- vswitch is kernel feature on linux that is mature/stable and fast
-- container within a network are pingable by name
+- containers within a network are pingable by name
 - to communicate with containers within a network from outside, a port needs to be published onto the docker host
 ### Multi-host networking (builtin OVERLAY n/w)
 ### Working with existing workloads (MACVLAN and IPVLAN)